 Two of the tell all signs that you might have sleep apnea is snoring and abrupt waking, but there are more signs you should look out for:

 - Excessive fatigue during the day

 - Confusion, forgetfulness, difficulty in concentrating, “brain fog”

 - High blood pressure (hypertension)

-If someone displays just some of these symptoms, they should consult a doctor or one of the dentists at the Marconi Dental Group as soon as they can.
+Suffer from these symptoms yourself, or know someone that does?
+You should consult a doctor or one of the dentists at the Marconi Dental Group as soon as they can.
 Our practice can provide an initial diagnosis, suggest dental treatments, and provide referrals to doctors specializing in more serious cases of sleep apnea.

 Treatment for Sleep Apnea

-If you are diagnosed with sleep apnea, your dentist at the Marconi Dental Group evaluates the severity of your condition.
-One possible treatment consists of an oral appliance specifically designed to advance the lower jaw, pulling the tongue forward while you sleep.
-This appliance is often opens the airways just enough to prevent obstruction, thereby significantly reducing snoring.
+Once diagnosed with sleep apnea, your dentist at the Marconi Dental Group evaluates the severity of your condition.
+There are different treatments available for the severity of the condition.
+A possible treatment consists of an oral appliance specifically designed to advance the lower jaw, pulling the tongue forward while you sleep.
+The appliance opens the airways just enough to prevent obstruction, thereby significantly reducing snoring.
 It’s also less intrusive than breathing devices or surgery.

 If you suspect that you or a loved one are suffering from sleep apnea, a better night’s sleep could begin with a simple phone call.
 Please contact the Marconi Dental Group or use our online form to schedule a consultation.